Vanshikavemula/Calc/README.md

 - Simple, minimalistic design for distraction-free usage.

 ## Tech Stack
-HTML: Structure of the webpage.
+- HTML: Structure of the webpage.
-CSS: Styling and layout of the calculator.
+- CSS: Styling and layout of the calculator.
-JavaScript: Functionality and dynamic behavior of the calculator.
+- JavaScript: Functionality and dynamic behavior of the calculator.
-Vercel: For hosting the live version of the app.
+- Vercel: For hosting the live version of the app.
-Installation